 A bilingual international school in San Miguel de Allende

-Nursery through high school in one campus
+Nursery through middle school in one campus

 Cambridge English and a naturally bilingual environment